The #1 Worst Menu Option at 40 Popular Restaurants

 2,291 calories, N/A g fat, 81 g saturated fat, N/A g trans fat, 1,628 mg sodium, 144 g carbs, N/A g fiber, N/A g sugar, N/A g protein

 We give the Cheesecake Factory props for rolling out some lighter options as of late, but its menu is still home to some of the most caloric fare in the nation.
 What’s worse, the Factory insists on keeping its nutritional info under lock and key.
 When it comes to the question, “Are you trying to hide something?” the answer for this restaurant is “Yes.
 A million times yes.”
 This creamy pasta dish, topped with peas, bacon, and chicken, has more than a day’s worth of calories and more saturated fat than 50 eggs!
 And that’s just according to the nutrition data we could actually get our hands on.
 The Factory refused to dole out the latest stats when we asked.
 Take it from us: Shady business is never good news for your body.

 Beef Bacon Ranch Quesadilla

-With nearly a day’s worth of calories and more fat than 10 hot dogs, this southwestern inspired steak and bacon stuffed quesadilla will pop the button right off of your skinny jeans!
+With nearly a day’s worth of calories and more fat than 10 hot dogs, this southwestern-inspired, steak-and-bacon-stuffed quesadilla will pop the button right off your skinny jeans!
 Even if you shared it with a friend, you’d be taking in 2.8 times the American Heart Association’s recommended daily intake of saturated fat.
 Make it a rule to avoid anything with the word quesadilla in the title when you’re at Chili’s (yes, even the salads) none of the options have less than 1,400 calories per serving—not what you should be eating if your goal is to lose belly fat.

 Slow-Cooked Slow-Cooked Pot Roast